meilisearch/documentation/create/how_to/gcp.md

 [[toc]]

-## Part 1: Deploy a meilisearch instance
+## Part 1: Deploy a MeiliSearch instance

 ### 1. Import MeiliSearch custom image on your GCP account